 Observations with an outcome of $0.00 for total cost were removed from all analysis; there was only one observation that fit these criteria.
 For this project the decision was made to not input any data for missing variables.

 The original data set consisted on 1000 subjects.
 One observation was deleted because it had a total cost of $0.00, and thus was not included in the model.
-The mean total cost was 30,524, the median was 15,119; indicating a left skewed outcome.
+The mean total cost was $30,524, the median was $15,119, indicating a left skewed outcome.
 There were a total of 438 females and 562 females.
 Table 1a and 1b summarize the variables for the un-transformed variables in the model.
 The disease group with the most patients was ARF/MOSF w/Sepsis with 391, and most patients were white.
 A complete summary table is available in the Appendix (Table A2: Summary of variables).

 When the totcost outcome is graphed as a histogram and a normal density plot is overlaid its distribution does not appear normal, but is rather highly skewed (Figure 1a).
 When the totcost was log transformed the histogram improved; it was visually evident that the distribution was now normally distributed (Figure 1b).